Coronavirus: Employee rights

 You should talk to your employer about your concerns before you decide to take any action, and see if you can agree on the best way forward.

-This latest legislation is contained in The Statutory Sick Pay (General) (Coronavirus Amendment) Regulations 2020.
+The latest legislation is contained in The Statutory Sick Pay (General) (Coronavirus Amendment) Regulations 2020.

 Should I get paid if my employer tells me to stay off work?

-If your employer has good reason to ask you not to attend work because of coronavirus (eg you have recently returned from a country badly affected by the virus, or had contact with someone who has contracted it), then they can ask you to stay away.
+If your employer has good reason to ask you not to attend work because of Coronavirus, or any other health and safety issue, then they can ask you to stay away.